The changing landscape of customer expectations [round table discussion]

-Throughout our discussions, we heard examples of poor IT governance and data siloes.
-One company had twelve document management packages, because of localised decision making.
-Another multinational business admitted it had 21 different IT systems around the world.
+It’s probably no surprise that issues such as poor IT governance and data silos came up time and time again.
+One company had twelve document management packages to contend with.
+Another global business admitted to having 21 different IT systems around the world.
 A UK public sector agency described having two customer databases.
 One contained people, while the other stored data on the products they’ve registered.
 Yet updating one database didn’t update the other.

 One attendee related a story about customer signatures.
 For twelve years, every new client had to sign a document three times.
 It transpired the legal team had insisted on this document in the mid-noughties.
 Yet the paperwork (hated by staff and customers) was never used.
 Identifying it as irrelevant and eliminating it made the customer journey simpler and easier.